Moroccan hip-hop: Growth and mainstream (2000–2010)

-Mainstream Emergence and "Patriotic Rap" (2004–2009)

 Following the 2003 Casablanca bombings, Moroccan rap took on a more pronounced social and, at times, patriotic tone.
-This period saw the genre break into the mainstream. hip-hop group Fnaire gained national recognition in 2004 following their release of "Mat9ich Bladi" (Don't Touch My Country), a solidarity anthem responding to the Casablanca bombings.
+Hip-hop group Fnaire gained national recognition in 2004 following their release of "Mat9ich Bladi" (Don't Touch My Country), a solidarity song responding to the Casablanca bombings.
 The track received extensive airplay across Moroccan media platforms, including radio, television, and early internet channels.

-Don Bigg's 2006 album Mgharba Tal Moute (Moroccans Until Death) became an anthem for a generation, using sharp social commentary in Darija to critique corruption and societal issues.
+Don Bigg's 2006 album Mgharba Tal Moute (Moroccans Until Death) became an anthem for a generation, using social commentary in Darija to critique corruption and societal issues.
 H-Kayne's 2005 album HK-1426 became the first Moroccan rap album to be sold internationally.
 Simultaneously, rappers like Muslim of Zanka Flow continued a more militant, socially conscious strand of rap, using his music to voice the frustrations of the youth.
 The success of these artists solidified Darija as the primary language of Moroccan hip hop.

 Characteristics and evolution

-Nayda Movement
+Nayda

 Moroccan rap was a central component of the Nayda (or Hayha), a cultural renaissance movement in the 2000s that also included rock and fusion bands like Hoba Hoba Spirit, R&B artists like Ahmed Soultan, and rappers like Fnaire.
 Festivals like the Boulevard des Jeunes Musiciens in Casablanca provided a crucial platform for these artists to reach a wide audience.

-Lyrical Themes

-Lyrics are predominantly in Darija and Tamazight, covering a wide range of themes: